IgniteUI/help-topics/topics/02_Controls/igGrid/11_igGridExcelExporter_Configuring.md

 ### <a id="callbacks"></a>Attach to callbacks (events)

 A number of callbacks (events) are exposed that are called during the exporting process and provide entry points to customize or end the exporting process.
-Exporting/ed callbacks that are available for cells and rows are suitable to apply formulas and conditional formatting, read/write values from the worksheet object, etc. There are also the `exportStarting`, `exportEnding` and `error` and `success` callbacks, which are suitable to verify anything before exporting or before saving the file locally, or to display a modal overlay over the `igGrid` while exporting, as shown in the [Display an overlay while exporting](#exporting_overlay) section.
+Exporting/ed callbacks that are available for cells and rows are suitable to apply formulas and conditional formatting, read/write values from the Worksheet object, etc. There are also the `exportStarting`, `exportEnding` and `error` and `success` callbacks, which are suitable to verify anything before exporting or before saving the file locally, or to display a modal overlay over the `igGrid` while exporting, as shown in the [Display an overlay while exporting](#exporting_overlay) section.

 ```javascript